 Many of us find ourselves wondering whether we should save for our children's education now or funnel extra money into our retirement funds.
 Eventually, when college bills begin to roll in, we may feel pressure to reduce our retirement contributions in order to pay tuition bills.

 Guard and Reserve drill pay can make it easier to plan for college and retirement.
-For those who didn't transfer their Post 9/11 GI Bill benefits to their children, extra income from drilling can help pay for college, while not putting a pause on retirement savings.
+For those who didn't transfer their Post 9/11 GI Bill benefits to their children, extra income from drilling can help save for college.

 7. Make home improvements.